-Buyer foot traffic remains near an 8-year high, and a high volume of homes is going under contract each month.
+With mortgage rates low, buyer foot traffic remains near an 8-year high, and a high volume of homes is going under contract each month.
 With builder confidence strong, buyers may find it harder to locate "great deals" on homes as 2014 progresses.

 Searching for new construction housing?
 Consider moving up your time frame.

 Each month, the National Association of Homebuilders (NAHB) publishes its Housing Market Index, a metric meant to measure homebuilder sentiment for the single-family, new construction housing market.

 The NAHB survey poses 3 questions, and asks for just one-word answers.

 The survey is simple and effective.
 It asks builders to rate the following on a scale of "Good", "Fair" or "Poor"; or, "High", "Average", "Low" :